Pro-Brexit campaign broke election rules, regulator says

 With only 255 days to go until Britain leaves the E.U., Britain has yet to begin substantive negotiations with Brussels on whether it should retain existing partnerships such as a common customs zone or harmonized consumer regulations.

-The looming deadline increases the chances of a so-called no deal Brexit in which Britain leaves the trading bloc without any replacement trade or customs pact in place.
-Business groups say that would cause chaos at borders.
+Analysts warned that the political infighting increased the chances of a “disorderly” or "no-deal" Brexit in which Britain dropped out of the E.U. without any replacement trade or customs pact in place.
+Business groups say that would cause chaos, particularly at borders.

+John Wraith, head of UK rates strategy at UBS, said: “Given the risks to all sides, we still see an orderly exit as the most likely out-turn.
+But the prospects of that outcome have dimmed over recent weeks in our view, while those of more ominous out-turns have increased significantly.”

 Tuesday’s announcement by election regulators follows concern that Russian groups used social media accounts to try to influence the 2016 Brexit result.